sct/overseerr/docs/using-overseerr/notifications/webhooks.md

 # Webhook

-The webhook notification agent allows you to send a custom JSON payload to any endpoint.
+The webhook notification agent enables you to send a custom JSON payload to any endpoint for specific notification events.

 ## Configuration